Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 ## Hands

 A Sprinklekit’s hand contains 3 main fingers that have the same shape and length, while another on the side that acts as a thumb, having 4 fingers in total.
-Each finger on a sprinklekit has retractable claws which are made from a hard sharp, crystalline material reminiscent of ice.
-The composition of these claws shares similarity to the bone, in the same density as the ‘Core’.
+Each finger on a sprinklekit has retractable claws which are made from a hard sharp, crystalline material.
+The composition of these claws shares similarity to the bone, in the same level of density as the ‘Core’.

 Pads, similar to their 4-legged counterparts are located at the tip of their fingers, and also at the center of the hand (palm).

 ## Feet

-The sprinklekit’s calcaneus (heel bone) is not raised above the ground unlike other feline creatures, and they have a set of 4 toes with retractable claws extremely similar to the hands but larger.
-They have pads on the bottom of their feet, similar to their hands.
+The sprinklekit’s calcaneus (heel bone) is not raised above the ground unlike other feline creatures, having a set of 4 toes with larger claws in comparison to the hands.
+They also have pads on their feet.

 ## Cryo-Phylaxis System